Reading-eScience-Centre/leaflet-coverage/README.md

 # leaflet-coverage [![Build Status](https://travis-ci.org/Reading-eScience-Centre/leaflet-coverage.svg?branch=master)](https://travis-ci.org/Reading-eScience-Centre/leaflet-coverage)

 A [Leaflet](http://leafletjs.com/) plugin for visualizing [coverage data](https://en.wikipedia.org/wiki/Coverage_data) (numerical or categorical data varying in space and time) with the help of the [JavaScript Coverage Data API](https://github.com/Reading-eScience-Centre/coverage-jsapi).
 Currently, it supports most domain types defined within [CoverageJSON](https://github.com/Reading-eScience-Centre/coveragejson):
-Grid, Point, Trajectory, VerticalProfile, MultiPolygon.
+Grid, Point, PointSeries, Trajectory, VerticalProfile, PolygonSeries, MultiPolygon.
 Additionally, it supports Point and VerticalProfile collections for a more convenient handling of such coverage collections.

 Note that to *load* a coverage you have to use another library, depending on which formats you want to support.
 The only currently known coverage loader that can be used is the [covjson-reader](https://github.com/Reading-eScience-Centre/covjson-reader) for the [CoverageJSON](https://github.com/Reading-eScience-Centre/coveragejson) format.